Bitadr/DeepFense/README.md

 **curtail.pyc:** includes modules required for all attack and defense algorithms.

 **Note:** Most files are provided in .pyc file format.
 The repo includes an example with mnist dataset.
-If you wish to use CuRTAIL framework on a different model topology, please email bita@ucsd.edu and we will provide the corresponding executables for your model.
+If you wish to use DeepFense framework on a different model topology, please email bita@ucsd.edu and we will provide the corresponding executables for your model.

 ### Functions